 The Dangers of Caregiver Burnout

 Many family members go through periods of sadness and frustration while caring for a loved one.
 These are normal human responses to the challenges of the situation, and these feelings do not in any way indicate failure or inadequacy in the provision of care.
-However, a damaging emotional cycle begins when guilt and anxiety develop over these feelings.
+However, a damaging emotional cycle begins when caregiver guilt and anxiety develop over these feelings.
 Caregivers pour their hearts and souls into their loved ones’ care, and the stress of this commitment can have unintended emotional consequences.

 When asked about telltale signs of caregiver burnout, Shawn Hertz of the Los Angeles Caregiver Resource Center says resentment is a common indicator.

-“There are quite a few red flags for burnout, including medical, physical, psychological and social symptoms,” Hertz points out.
+“There are quite a few red flags for burnout, including medical, physical, psychological and social symptoms,” Hertz explains.
 “That’s the important thing to remember about caregiver stress: it doesn’t just affect one aspect of your life.
 It affects all the major aspects of life that make you a whole person.”

 Why Caregiver Counseling Is a Necessity